fusesource/jansi-native/readme.md

 Description
 -----------

-[Jansi Native][2] implements the Native Libraries needed by the Jansi project.
+Jansi Native implements the JNI Libraries used by the [Jansi project](http://jansi.fusesource.org/).

 Project Links
 -------------